-WEC Projects, a local EPC water and wastewater treatment solutions provider, has completed the installation of a NEWgenerator™ at Khanyisani Primary School in Lubunde, near Bizana in the Eastern Cape.
+WEC Projects, a local EPC water and wastewater treatment solutions provider, has completed the installation of a NEWgenerator™ off-grid sanitation system at Khanyisani Primary School in Lubunde, near Bizana in the Eastern Cape.
 This project marks the first commercial installation of the NEWgenerator™ system in South Africa after extensive pilot testing at various sites around South Africa.

 Addressing Sanitation Challenges in Underserved Areas

 “The deployment of the NEWgenerator™ system, which connects the school’s toilet block to a water and waste treatment and recycling system, represents an important step forward for delivering proper sanitation to remote and underserved areas in the country.
-The region suffers from a serious water shortage due to its remote location and, as a result, a solution was required that drastically reduced water consumption,” says Ntwanano Mandlazi, Project Manager at WEC Projects.
+This provides safe, efficient, and sustainable sanitation in water-scarce, remote areas.

 The Innovative NEWgenerator™ System: Compact, Off-Grid, and Modular